Passencore

 All assignable, so you can duplicate “sample” and “target” or “sample” and “passing” or whatever.

-• target: Play the target chord.
+: Play the target chord.passing

-• reset: Pick the next target chord with a root voicing.
+: Pick the next target chord with a root voicing.
 Useful for if you find yourself with a pattern that kind of wanders around based on the voice leading rules without repeating in as short a time as you like.
-Since the algorithm is deterministic (even if it’s complicated) reset can be a forced repetition point.
+Since the algorithm is deterministic (even if it’s complicated)reset

 Your trusty CV inputs